 The entire pattern must be completed prior to transfer.
-Upon enrollment in final requirements, the student should submit a request for certification, along with the Advising Guide (signed by a Counselor) to the Evaluations Office.
-Official transcripts from other colleges and universities must be on file before submitting the application, and will be reviewed for inclusion in the certification process.
+Upon enrollment in final requirements, the student should submit a Petition for Graduation/Transfer Certification form, along with the Advising Guide (signed by a Counselor) to the Evaluations Office.
+Official transcripts from other colleges and universities, Advanced Placement exams, and International Baccalaureate exams must be on file before submitting the petition, and will be reviewed for inclusion in the certification process.